jaydeepdangi/Myntra_Clone/README.md

 # Myntra Clone

+This project is a clone of the Myntra website, created using HTML and CSS.
+The goal is to replicate the key features and design elements of the original Myntra platform, providing a responsive and visually appealing user interface.

 ## Experince the Page
  https://jaydeepdangi.github.io/Myntra_Clone/Myntra_Clone.html
-## Overview

-This project is a clone of the Myntra website, created using HTML and CSS.
-The goal is to replicate the key features and design elements of the original Myntra platform, providing a responsive and visually appealing user interface.

 ## Features
 - Navigation bar with categories and search functionality